KJunseo/ToDo/README.md

-# ToDo
+# To Do

-To Do app - react native
+To Do App made with React Native